rainerzufalldererste/mediaLib/documentation/coding standard.md

 ## General
  * We use two spaces as indentation instead of tabs.
  * Files end with an empty line.
  * Avoid more than one empty line at any time in implementations.
-To distinguish between sections more clearly, use block comments.
+To distinguish between sections more clearly, use comments.
  * Avoid spurious free spaces.
 For example avoid `if (someVar == 0)...`, where the dots mark the spurious free spaces.
 Consider enabling "View White Space (Ctrl+E, S)" if using Visual Studio, to aid detection.
  * For non code files (like xml) our current best guidance is consistency.
 When editing files, keep new code and changes consistent with the style in the files.
 For new files, it should conform to the style for that component.
 Last, if there's a completely new component, anything that is reasonably broadly accepted is fine.
  * If a file happens to differ in style from these guidelines, the existing style in that file takes precedence.